task-proxemics/XLeRobot/README.md

 ---
 ## 🚀 Get Started 🚀
 > [!NOTE]
-> I am a hardware rookie myself, so I want to make sure this tutorial is friendly to every fellow rookie.
+> I'm a hardware rookie myself, so I want to make this tutorial friendly for all fellow beginners.
 1. 💵 **Buy your parts**: [Bill of Materials](BOM.md)
 2. 🖨️ **Print your stuff**: [3D printing](3Dprint.md)
 3. 🔨 ~~Avengers~~: [**Assemble**!](Assembly.md)